Pierre81385/dlmCodeChallenge/README.md

 - In the [/api/src/seeders] directory run `node seed.js`.
 - In the [root] directory run `npm run develop` to start the server and launch the react app.

-- Find a dog and take'm home.
+- Find a dog.
+Take'm home.

 ## Additions and Subsitutions